qnano/CLEAR-IT/README.md

 ### 1) Configure paths

-Copy the template and edit paths to where your data lives (see the [Repository structure and `config.yaml`](#repository-structure-and-configyaml) section for details on the directory layout):
+**Using Docker?** You can skip this step on first run — the container writes `/workspace/config.yaml` automatically when `/data` is mounted (see Installation → Docker).
+For local installs, copy and edit the template:

 ```bash
 cp config_template.yaml config.yaml
 # then open config.yaml and update the paths under `paths:`
 ```

 The scripts and notebooks will look for a `config.yaml` in your working directory (typically the repo root).
-The locations set here determine where datasets are read from and where models, embeddings, and outputs are written.
+The locations set here determine where datasets are read from and where models and outputs are written.

 ### 2) Pick a recipe and run